Freakwill/pyrimidine/paper/paper.md

 # Pyrimidine: Algebra-inspired Programming framework for genetic algorithms

+**Abstract**
-**Abstract** Pyrimidine is a general framework for genetic algorithms.
-It is extremely extensible and can implement any iterative model, such as simulated annealing and particle swarm optimization.
-Its design is based on object-oriented programming and fully utilizes the metaprogramming capabilities of Python.
-We propose a container metaclass to construct different structures of individual and population classes.
-These classes are understood as algebraic systems, where elements can perform various operations, such as mutation and crossover of individuals in a population.
-These classes may also be the elements of higher-order classes, allowing for automatic implementation of class-level operations such as population migration in genetic algorithms.
-We call such design style "the algebra-inspired Progamming".
+Pyrimidine stands as a versatile framework designed for genetic algorithms, offering exceptional extensibility to accommodate a wide array of iterative models, including simulated annealing and particle swarm optimization.
+Leveraging the principles of object-oriented programming and harnessing the metaprogramming capabilities inherent in Python, we introduce a novel container metaclass.
+This metaclass facilitates the construction of diverse structures for individual and population classes, conceptualized as algebraic systems.
+Within these systems, elements exhibit the capability to execute diverse operations, ranging from the mutation to the crossover of individuals in a population.
+Furthermore, these classes can seamlessly function as elements of higher-order classes, enabling the automatic implementation of sophisticated population-level operations, such as population migration.
+This distinctive design paradigm is coined as "algebra-inspired Programming," signifying the fusion of algebraic methodologies with the software architecture.

 **Keywords** Pyrimidine, Genetic Algorithms, Algebra-inspired Programming, Python, meta-programming